karenlarson/MelanomaSentinel/README.md

 The requirements for the app are included in requirements.txt and the conda environment used is in environment.yml.

-To run the app, sentinel\_app.py, encodeAttribs.py, logistic\_clf.sav and transformer.sav are required.
+To run the app, sentinel\_app.py, encodeAttribs.py, forest\_clf.sav and transformer.sav are required.

 # Presentation